The Banking Regulation Review: Italy

 To minimise the risk of a breach of the applicable regulations, Italian banks are required to set internal whistle-blowing procedures that allow staff to flag any potential infringement of the law while keeping confidential the information concerning the involved individuals.

 A positive impact on the length of proceedings aimed at assessing the above liabilities, and particularly civil liability, arose from a reform by the Ministry of Justice.
-This reform, which was mainly aimed at strengthening the alternative dispute resolution mechanisms to streamline the judicial apparatus, contributed to lowering the number of Italian civil litigation cases to the European average (approximately 2,500 against 100,000 individuals)26 and improving Italy's position in the enforcing contracts ranking published by the World Bank Group (122nd in 2019, up 11 positions on 2018).
+This reform, which was mainly aimed at strengthening the alternative dispute resolution mechanisms to streamline the judicial apparatus, contributed to lowering the number of Italian civil litigation cases to the European average (approximately 2,600 against 100,000 individuals)24 and improving Italy's position in the enforcing contracts ranking published by the World Bank Group (122nd in 2020, the same position of 2019).
+Furthermore, in 2020 the Bank of Italy issued new provisions on out-of-court dispute resolution relating to banking and financial transactions and services to increase the efficiency and functionality of the Italian Financial Banking Arbitrator (the Italian out-of-court system for alternative dispute resolution regarding banking and financial services).

 Italian banks fund their activities in a wide variety of ways in terms of sources (retail, wholesale and central bank liquidity), types of securities (shares, bonds, deposits) and funding technique (capital raising, plain bond issuance, securitisation transactions and covered bond offers).